 Respect and Openness

-- Soundtrap: An online DAW that allows multiple users to work on the same project in real-time.
+- Online DAWs: Platforms like Soundtrap or BandLab allow multiple users to work on the same project in real-time.

-- Google Drive/Dropbox: Essential for sharing large audio files and project documents.
+- Cloud Storage: Utilize cloud storage solutions like Google Drive or Dropbox for sharing large audio files and project documents.

 The Postal Service